 - Unprotected sides and edges

 - Leading edges

 - Holes

-Ramps, runways, and other walkways Excavations Walking/working surfaces not otherwise addressed PROTECTION FROM FALLING OBJECTS Refer to CFR 29, 1926.5020 Erect toeboards, screens, or guardrail systems to prevent objects from falling from higher levels.
-CRITERIA AND PRACTICES FOR FALL PROTECTION SYSTEMS Guardrail Systems Refer to OSHA CFR 1926.502 Safety Net Systems Refer to 1926.105 Personal Fall Arrest Systems Refer to 1926.502
+- Ramps, runways, and other walkways

+- Excavations

+- Walking/working surfaces not otherwise addressed

+PROTECTION FROM FALLING OBJECTS Refer to CFR 29, 1926.5020

+- 1. Erect toe boards, screens, or guardrail systems to prevent objects from falling from higher levels. - 2.
+Tight meshed protective screening shall be placed on all work areas over live traffic and shall extend for the full width of roadway below including available shoulders.

+CRITERIA AND PRACTICES FOR FALL PROTECTION SYSTEMS

+Guardrail Systems Refer to OSHA CFR 1926.502

+Safety Net Systems Refer to 1926.105

+Personal Fall Arrest Systems Refer to 1926.502